MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/typescript-proxy-retail-pos.md

     > [!NOTE]
     > You must generate the proxy for all Retail server extensions.

-## Generate the C# proxy (7.1 and 7.2) - These step are not not applicable for 7.3 and higher versions.
+## Generate the C# proxy (7.1 and 7.2) - These step are not applicable for 7.3 and higher versions.

 1. Open the **Customization.settings** files from **...Retail SDK\BuildTools**.
 2. Under the **RetailServerLibraryPathForProxyGeneration** node, include all custom Retail server extension libraries, as shown here.